-Foreign capital-either public or private-can play a crucial role in breaking an emerging country's circle of poverty by supplementing its saving and investment.
+Official development assistance (ODA), or simply "foreign aid," is another route through which IACs can help DVCs.
+This aid can play a crucial role in breaking an emerging country's circle of poverty by supplementing its saving and investment.
 As previously noted, many DVCs lack the infrastructure needed to attract either domestic or foreign private capital.
 The infusion of foreign aid that strengthens infrastructure could enhance the flow of private capital to the DVCs.

-Direct Aid The United States and other IACs have assisted DVCs directly through a variety of programs and through participation in international bodies designed to stimulate economic development.
-Over the past 10 years, U.S. loans and grants to the DVCs totaled \$10 billion to \$16 billion per year.
+Direct Aid The United States and other IACs have assisted DVCs directly through a variety of programs designed to stimulate economic development.
+Over the past 10 years, U.S. loans and grants to the DVCs totaled \$15 billion to \$28 billion per year.
 The U.S. Agency for International Development (USAID) administers most of this aid.
 Some of it, however, consists of grants of surplus food under the Food for Peace program.
 Other advanced nations also have substantial foreign aid programs.
-In 2003 foreign aid from the IACs to the developing nations totaled \$80 billion.
-This amounted to about one-fourth of 1 percent of the collective GDP of the IACs that year (see Global Perspective 16W.2 for percentages for selected nations).
+In 2008 foreign aid from the IACs to the developing nations totaled \$129 billion.
+This amounted to about one-fourth of 1 percent of the collective GDP of the IACs that year (see Global Perspective 39W.2 for percentages for selected nations).

 A large portion of foreign aid is distributed on the basis of political and military rather than strictly economic considerations.
-Israel, Turkey, Egypt, Greece, and Pakistan, for example, are major recipients of U.S. aid.
-Asian, Latin American, and African nations with much lower standards of living receive less.
-Nevertheless, some of the world's poorest nations receive large amounts of foreign aid relative to their meager GDPs.
-Examples (2003 data): Sierra Leone, 39 percent; Eritrea, 34 percent, Nicaragua, 21 percent; and Liberia, 28 percent.
+Afghanistan, Egypt, Israel, Pakistan, and Turkey, for example, are major recipients of U.S. aid.
+Asian, Latin American, and African nations with lower standards of living receive less.